Natural Resources

 American beech - Sugar maple/Sourwood - Sassafras

 Canopies in the high graded state are generally thick enough to prevent adequate oak regeneration; more shade tolerant species such as red maple, sugar maple and American beech will predominate.
-Oak and hickory species that remain are typically of low genetic quality in terms of timber.
-Stands that have been high graded multiple times often show a conspicuous lack of white oak and northern red oak.
+Oak and hickory species that remain typically have low genetic timber quality, so white and northern red oak are noticeably absent in stands that have been high-graded multiple times.

 Forest overstory.
 The overstory is dominated by American beech, sugar maple, and red maple.
 Tuliptree and red and white oak species can be present but individuals are typically not high quality and do not represent the genetic potential of the stand, nor will they occur in large numbers.
 Blackgum, sourwood, sassafras, and dogwood can be important midstory species in addition to smaller maples and American beech.